 - Women, Infants and Children is a nutrition and education program that helps low-income pregnant women and families of children up to age 5 buy healthy food.
 WIC also provides free breastfeeding support.

 Parental Mental Health Matters

 One in 7 women and 1 in 10 men experience mental health conditions during or after their (or their partner's) pregnancy.
 Perinatal mood and anxiety disorders are temporary and treatable.
 You are not alone.
 Click the links below for full-size, printable infographics:

 Helping a loved one who struggles with substance use or addiction can be overwhelming, especially when you're a parent trying to help your child.

 One of the most important things parents can do is learn as much as possible about drugs, their use, their names, warning signs, and recovery resources.
 Recognizing signs of substance use and intervening early is key to preventing addiction and overdoses.

 Being a parent or caregiver is stressful.
 It’s normal!
 But don’t take out your frustrations on a child.

-Make a personal safety plan when you feel stressed, overwhelmed, angry, and/or at wit’s end as a parent or caregiver.
-The plan will change as your child grows, and each person that interacts with your child(ren) should have their own safety plan.
+Make a personal safety plan when you feel stressed, overwhelmed, angry, and/or at the end of your patience as a parent or caregiver.
+The plan will change as your child grows, and each person who interacts with your child(ren) should have their own safety plan.

 Please use the handout or card to develop your own plan and have others who care for your children do the same.
 Display it in a visible location and keep a copy with you.